wp-plugins/woocommerce-for-japan/readme.txt

 == Changelog ==
 = 1.0.1 =
-Display Yomigana Fields at My Account page and Check out Page and E-mail and Admin Some bugs fixed
+Display Yomigana Fields at My Account page and Check out Page and E-mail and Admin<br />
+Some bugs fixed

 = 1.0.0 =
-Add and delete name yomigana fields.
+Add and delete name yomigana fields.<br />
-Add and delete company name.
+Add and delete company name.<br />
-Add payment method of Postal transfer and Pay at store. some bugs fixed
+Add payment method of Postal transfer and Pay at store.<br />
+some bugs fixed

 = 0.9.3 =